klezovics/superchat-backend-challenge-arturs-klezovics/README.md

 automate.io (https://automate.io/).
 The webhook expects the incoming message to follow a specific JSON schema.

+# How to run and test the application

+## Start

+Run the app with the following command mvn spring-boot:run -Dspring-boot.run.profiles=production This will run the app on localhost:8080/

+The app comes with a preconfigured user "spring" password "secret".
+You can use http basic auth with these credentials to interact with the API.

 # Architecture
 The app has a standard 3 layered architecture.